ceazyy/nlp-sql-chat-assistant/README.md

 ## Custom Queries
 You can also enter free-form queries related to employees and departments.
 If the assistant cannot understand or find the requested data, it will return an appropriate message.

-## Contribution
-Feel free to fork this repository, improve the code, and submit pull requests.
-Suggestions and feature requests are welcome!

-## License
-This project is open-source and available under the MIT License.